 Fursuits are durable enough to wear for performance, dancing and interaction, but they are also individual pieces of art which need love and care.

-Improper storage, lack of grooming and rough physical activity can cause fursuits to age quickly and show signs of wear or losing their shape.
+Improper storage, lack of grooming and rough physical activity can cause fursuits to age quickly and show signs of wear.
+There are proper and improper ways to store, groom, and maintain your costume.

 If you want to get the most mileage out of your suit, and keep it looking and feeling new, here are some tips to help you out.